 If you don’t want to take a part in the scenario described in this article, just don’t work with a team which does not perform a code review of every single change and doesn’t have a team leader.
 A group of genius individuals can create interesting code, but won’t deliver the product that you need.
 Even if you take the best eleven football players you can find, they will not make a team without a coach and a whole staff of experts.

 Savings in the beginning are deceptive and misleading because, as you can see above, they will lead to serious costs in the long run.
 It’s really worth it to start your project the right way.
-In my work at a Python Development Company I often meet clients who are looking for help with their projects because bad software is killing their business.
+In my work at a Django Development Services Company I often meet clients who are looking for help with their projects because bad software is killing their business.

 Technology should help boost the growth of your future unicorn.
 Don’t let it block your ideas!